Eluo-dev/Movie_Correlation_Analysis/README.md

 This means that movie budgets and audience voting are important variables that are linked to gross revenue and influence a film's performance at the box office.

 ## Notes
 It's worth noting that this analysis seems to be missing some context.
 The dataset also does not reflect positive or negative sentiment analysis of votes.
-My intuition tells me that"
+My intuition tells me that:
 - An increase in quantity of votes does not necessarily mean that movie will perform well.
 - If there is an increase in positive sentiment votes then that film is more likely to have higher gross revenue
 - If there is an increase in negative sentiment votes then that film is likely to have lower gross revenue.